Starting contributing code to Weblate#

 . scripts/test-database.sh ./manage.py test

-If you have Docker and docker-compose installed, you can spin up the development environment by simply running:
+If you have Docker and docker-compose-plugin installed, you can spin up the development environment by simply running:

 It will create a development Docker image and start it.
 Weblate is running on